futurewei-cloud/chogori-platform/docs/TXN.md

 [-UP-](./README.md)

 # Goals
-- Benchmark based on YCSB+T and [Harding's](./papers/harding.pdf) TPCC 80% coverage.
+- Benchmark based on YCSB+T and TPCC.
 - Support serializable isolation level
 - Support sequential consistency level
 - Support global transactions - transactions spanning multiple geographical regions
-- Support single-master architecture.
+- Support Multi-writer, Multi-reader architecture with single hot replicas(single master).
 We may have standby replicas for recovery optimization but transaction execution can only occur at the data masters.

-#### DC-local datasets
+## DC-local datasets
-- Latency: 20us avg
+- Operation Latency: 20us avg
-- Throughput: 100K/sec per CPU core
+- Operation Throughput: 100K/sec per CPU core

-#### mixed DC-local/global datasets
+## mixed DC-local/global datasets
-- Latency: ~ order of cross-dc ping(could be 100s ms)
+- Operation Latency: ~ order of cross-dc ping(could be 100s ms)
-- Throughput: ??
+- Operation Throughput: ??
 We think we should be able to achieve similar throughput as in DC-local datasets.
 Potential issue here is increased conflict probability due to increased transaction latency which may reduce the throughput depending on how contentious is the traffic.

 # Targeted assumptions
 These are not limits of the system, but we design the system to operate under these conditions: